There’s never been more pressure on Directors of Operations to achieve operational excellence.

 The challenges of achieving operational excellence

-There are four major sources of risk when it comes to operational excellence initiatives (people, processes, equipment, and change) and a whole host of reasons for why they might fail.
+There are a whole host of reasons that Operational Excellence initiatives might fail.
 Perhaps expectations weren’t aligned sufficiently at the outset, goals weren’t communicated clearly or people weren’t incentivized appropriately.
-Maybe the wrong tech and tools were in place, or there was a staff shortage to manage processes properly. operational excellence might not have been prioritized at the business level, or the business might have lacked the agility to adapt to transformational change.
+Maybe the wrong tech and tools were in place, or there was a shortage of staff to manage processes properly.
+Operational Excellence might not have been prioritized at the business level, or the business might simply have lacked the agility to adapt to transformational change.

 A roadmap for operational excellence

-As Directors of Operations start to build towards operational excellence, they should focus their energy and resource on a few key places.
-As with any strategy, careful planning is required to establish business-level goals, develop core workstreams, construct teams around them, assess progress, and communicate and iterate.
-But within that, there are four critical points that Operations leaders need to be aware of and prioritize to minimize challenges and accelerate their path to operational excellence.
+As Directors of Operations start to build towards Operational Excellence, there are a few key places they should focus their energy and resources.
+As with any strategy, careful planning is required to establish business-level goals, develop core workstreams and construct teams around them, assess progress, communicate, and iterate.
+But within that, there are four important points that Operations leaders need to be aware of, prioritize in order to minimize challenges, and accelerate their path to Operational Excellence.

 1. Create visibility over data

 Creating visibility over that data should therefore be your number one priority.
-Taking business-wide operational data out of individual silos and centralizing it in one platform that is easy to use, understand, and act not only makes your job easier – it gives teams the tools to self-improve, too.
-Understanding the impact that employees’ work has is a strong cultural enabler and a fundamental first step in benchmarking operational performance.
+Taking business-wide operational data out of individual silos and centralizing it in one platform that is easy to use, understand and action not only makes your job easier – it gives teams the tools to self-improve, too.
+Understanding the impact that employees’ work has is a strong cultural enabler, as well as a fundamental first step in benchmarking operational performance.

 2. Reduce manual burden

 Creating visibility over operational data also means streamlining the processes around its collection and management.
-For most operations teams, getting access to team performance and profitability is an arduous, manual task.
-It requires digging through a mountain of data reporting requests and is often worsened by poor data health.
+For most operations teams, getting access to information about teams performance and profitability is an arduous, manual task.
+It requires digging through a mountain of data reporting requests, and is often worsened by poor data health.